Fayetteville Former and Historic Firehouses

 Other Early Fire Stations

-In addition to Central Station on Gillespie Street, two Hose Houses were utilized around 1914.
+These are shown on Sanborn Maps in 1914.
 The small, single-story buildings were located at 303 Davis Alley in Haymount and at the split of Persons and River Streets in Campbellton.
 Each contained a hand-drawn hose reel equipped with 250 feet of 2 1/2-inch hose.
-A third hand reel was stored at Central Station, along with the horse-drawn and motorized apparatus.
+At the time, a third hand reel was stored at Central Station, along with the horse-drawn and motorized apparatus.

 Map